 That dramatic second-leg comeback against Ukraine earned them a huge stack of luck.

 In 2006, they were thrown into a group with Netherlands and Argentina.
 Last time out, they were forced to compete against Brazil and Portugal.
-For Cote d'Ivoire, it appeared as though the World Cup gods were against them.
+For Ivory Coast, it appeared as though the World Cup gods were against them.

 But in 2014, there will be so much more optimism after the draw gave them their best chance yet to stamp their mark on the game's biggest competition.